“wish you were here!”

 $150 for 6 weeks

 I LOVE seeing the progress that every one makes in my classes.
-I created this curriculum seven years ago - and continue to update it, and it really works.
+I created this curriculum ten years ago - and continue to update and develop it, and it really works.
 I’m so excited to keep you going on YOUR creative journey, and nurture YOU along your way!